96boards/documentation/ConsumerEdition/Compare96BoardsCE.md

 ***

+## HiKey

+The HiKey board was the first board to be certified 96Boards Consumer Edition compatible.
+Two versions of this board are available: the original from CircuitCo and a new version in 1GB and 2GB variants from LeMaker.
+The board is based around the HiSilicon Kirin 620 eight-core ARM® Cortex-A53 64-bit SoC running at 1.2GHz and delivering over 10,000 Dhrystone VAX MIPS total performance.
+The SoC also delivers high performance 3D graphics support with its ARM Mali 450-MP4 GPU.

+800MHz LPDDR3 DRAM (1GB in the CircuitCo version and a choice of 1GB or 2GB from LeMaker), 8GB eMMC Flash Storage and the standard 96Boards microSD v3.0 socket provide high performance.
+Flexible storage options and connectivity are available through 802.11b/g/n WiFi, Bluetooth® 4.0 LE, three high speed USB 2.0 ports (1 OTG), an HDMI 1.3 1080p video output with audio, and Maker, DSI display and CSI camera interfaces.
+The board is the standard 96Boards credit-card form factor powered by an 8-18V DC 2A power supply.

+***

 ## DragonBoard™ 410c

 The DragonBoard™ 410c by Arrow Electronics is the first development board based on a mid-tier Qualcomm® Snapdragon™ 400 series processor.
 The board is designed to build a software ecosystem around the Snapdragon™ 410 processor, as well as offering uses in education, prototyping, and commercial embedded computing products.
 Featuring the 64-bit capable Snapdragon 410 quad-core ARM® Cortex® A53 processor, the DragonBoard™ 410c supports Android 5.1, Linux based on Debian and Windows 10.
 It offers advanced processing power, integrated WiFi, Bluetooth®, and GPS, all packed into a board the size of a credit card.
 The board supports feature-rich functionality, including multimedia, with the Adreno™ 306 GPU for PC-class graphics, integrated ISP with up to 13 MP camera support, and 1080p HD video playback and capture with H.264 (AVC).